fanf2/draft-dprive-aadot/draft.md

 from DNS resolvers to authoritative servers:

-  * Cleartext DNS has a privacy leak: the contents of queries and responses are visible to on-path passive attackers;
+  * Cleartext DNS has a privacy leak: the contents of queries and responses are visible to on-path passive attackers ("snoopers");

   * DNS messages are vulnerable to alteration by on-path active attackers.

-DNSSEC protects the integrity and authenticity of most DNS data, but it does not protect delegation NS records or glue, nor does it protect other parts of a DNS message such as its header and OPT record.
+DNSSEC protects the integrity and authenticity of most DNS data, but it does not protect delegation NS records or glue, nor does it protect other parts of a DNS message such as its header and EDNS options.

 This memo specifies a way to use DNS-over-TLS for connections from resolvers to authoritative servers.
 TLSA records indicate that encrypted connections are possible and how they can be authenticated.

-At the moment the specification is just a sketch.
-The main purpose of this early draft is to discuss the rationale in (#rationale), which examines the various options for adding encryption.

 ## Overview

-A zone's apex NS RRset lists the hostnames of the zone's authoritative nameservers, for example,
+A zone's delegation NS RRset lists the hostnames of the zone's authoritative nameservers, for example,

         zone.example.
 NS    ns1.hoster.example.
         zone.example.
 NS    nsa.2ndary.example.